 Getresponse gives a clear explanation as to what each of the rules means:

-That’s the basic process to segment an email list campaign in Getresponse.
+That’s the basic marketing automation process to segment an email list campaign in Getresponse.
 If you use a different email service provider, the tutorials below will be helpful:

-Elements of successful email segmentation: With 81% of marketers actively using email marketing to generate leads and increase sales, it’s very important that you approach list segmentation the right way to avoid losing your audience.
+Elements of successful email segmentation: With 93% of marketers actively using email marketing to generate leads and increase sales, it’s very important that you approach email list segmentation the right way to avoid losing your audience.

 So, when you’re segmenting your email campaigns, make sure that these elements are present:

-It doesn’t matter how qualified your segments are: if your name looks confusing, it discourages people from opening.
+It doesn’t matter how qualified your segments are: if your name looks confusing, it discourages people from opening, lowering the open rate.
 After all, they won’t even know who you are.

 For example, this email I got from Banana Republic didn’t interest me, because the “from” name wasn’t clear enough.

-iv).
 Use optimized subject lines: Another important element for a successful email segment is an optimized subject line.
-According to Litmus, you should keep subject lines useful, specific and timely.
+You should keep subject lines useful, specific and timely.

 Avoid using spammy words, as well as any words that might confuse or annoy your subscribers.
+This will increase your unsubscribe rate.
 Simple is best.

 Yaro Starak makes sure that his email segments have all of these elements – and email segmentation brought him an extra $31,940.

-v).
-Personalization: Personalizing your email subject lines is optional, but it could yield up to a 6X higher transaction rate and 41% higher unique click rates.
+Personalization: Personalizing your email subject lines is optional, but it could yield a higher transaction rate and higher unique click rates.

 If you’re a Getresponse user, you can simply add a [[firstname]] code at the beginning or end of your subject line, to display your subscriber’s first name.